wharton/django-cybersource-hosted-checkout/README.md

 In this example, we will be charging a user of our Django site $19.95 in U.S. dollars to purchase a course.

-First, create a model in an app in your Django project which inherited from `AstractCyberSourceTransaction`; you can add any additional fields you wish to store.
-The base model stored a unique identifier, a transaction UUID, when the transaction is created in Django, and when it is completed from CyberSource.
+First, create a model in an app in your Django project which inherited from `AbstractCyberSourceTransaction`; you can add any additional fields you wish to store.
+The base model stores a unique identifier, a transaction UUID, a time stamp of when the transaction is created in Django, and another time stamp of when it is completed from CyberSource.
 In this example, we are adding `user` and `course`.
 Then `makemigrations` and `migrate`.

 ```python
 from django.db import models